Speaker placement for stereo music listening

 Adjusting where I sat meant I needed to tweak the speaker angles slightly to line back up with my ears.
 Finally, my speakers sounded fantastic — much better than what I had been accustomed to over the years.

-Pulling my speakers away from the wall and angling them towards me made a huge difference in my listening experience.
+Pulling my speakers away from the wall and angling them towards me made a noticeable difference in my listening experience.

 Time for a jam session